quanvh-0690/laravel-dynamodb-eloquent-syntax/README.md

 $model->paginate([], $limit, $lastEvaluatedKey);
 ```

-* Or if you want to sync your DB table with a DynamoDb table, use trait `BaoPham\DynamoDb\ModelTrait`, it will call a `PutItem` after the model is saved.
+* Or if you want to sync your DB table with a DynamoDb table, use trait `QuanKim\DynamoDbEloquentSyntax\ModelTrait`, it will call a `PutItem` after the model is saved.

 Indexes
 -----------